coldshrine/study-notes/books/designing-data-intensive-applications.md

 The stream process needs to look at one activity event at a time, look up the event's user ID in the database, and add the profile information to the activity event.
 THe database lookup could be implemented by querying a remote database., however this would be slow and risk overloading the database.

 Another approach is to load a copy of the database into the stream processor so that it can be queried locally without a network round-trip.
 The stream processor's local copy of the database needs to be kept up to date; this can be solved with change data capture.

+#### Table-table join

+The stream process needs to maintain a database containing the set of followers for each user so it knows which timelines need to be updated when a new tweet arrives.